-- 1) Defines "customer facility charge" (CFC) to mean any fee, including an alternative fee, required by an airport to be collected by a rental company from a renter for any of the following purposes: - a) to finance, design, and construct consolidated airport vehicle rental facilities; - b) to finance, design, construct, and operate common-use transportation systems that move passengers between airport terminals and those consolidated vehicle rental facilities, and acquire vehicles for use in that system; - c) to finance, design, and construct terminal modifications solely to accommodate and provide customer access to common-use transportation systems.
-The fees designated as a customer facility charge shall not otherwise be used to pay for terminal expansion, gate expansion, runway expansion, changes in hours of operation, or changes in the number of flights arriving or departing from the airport.
-(Gov. Code § 50474.21(a).) - 2) Permits any airport to require rental companies to collect an alternative-CFC to finance projects, as specified above, under the following conditions: - a) the airport first conducts a publicly noticed hearing to review the costs of financing the projects in which the airport establishes the amount of revenue necessary to finance the reasonable costs of the project and that such revenue can only be generated by a daily rate through an alternative-CFC rather than a traditional CFC; - b) the alternative-CFC can be charged on a per-day basis for a maximum of five days per rental contract but must not exceed \$9 per day and cannot be required if a traditional-CFC is also required; and - c) the airport must initiate the process for obtaining the authority to require or increase the alternative fee no later than January 1, 2025.
-(Gov. Code § 50474.3(b).) - 3) Permits a CFC to be collected by a rental company under specified circumstances, including:
+- 1) Defines CFC to mean any fee, including an alternative fee, required by an airport to be collected by a rental company from a renter for any of the following purposes: - a) to finance, design, and construct consolidated airport vehicle rental facilities; - b) to finance, design, construct, and operate common-use transportation systems that move passengers between airport terminals and those consolidated vehicle rental facilities, and acquire vehicles for use in that system; and - c) to finance, design, and construct terminal modifications solely to accommodate and provide customer access to common-use transportation systems.
+The fees designated as a CFC shall not otherwise be used to pay for terminal expansion, gate expansion, runway expansion, changes in hours of operation, or changes in the number of flights arriving or departing from the airport.
+(Gov. Code § 50474.21(a).) - 2) Permits any airport to require rental companies to collect an alternative CFC to finance projects, as specified above, under specified conditions, including: - a) the airport first conducts a publicly noticed hearing to review the costs of financing the projects in which the airport establishes the amount of revenue necessary to finance the reasonable costs of the project and that such revenue can only be generated by a daily rate through an alternative CFC rather than a traditional CFC; - b) the alternative CFC can be charged on a per-day basis for a maximum of five days per rental contract but must not exceed \$9 per day and cannot be required if a traditional-CFC is also required.
+(Gov. Code § 50474.3(b).) - 3) Permits a CFC to be collected by a rental company under specified circumstances, including: - a) an authorized airport requires the rental company to collect the fee; - b) the fee is calculated on a per contract basis or as an alternative CFC, as specified; - c) the fee shall be no more than \$10 per contract, with limited exception, including when charged as an alternative CFC; - d) the fee for a consolidated rental vehicle facility shall be collected only from customers of on-airport rental vehicle companies; - e) revenues collected from the fee do not exceed the reasonable costs of financing, designing, and constructing the facility and financing, designing, constructing, and operating any common-use transportation

-- a) an authorized airport requires the rental company to collect the fee; - b) the fee is calculated on a per contract basis or as an alternative-CFC, as specified; - c) the fee shall be no more than \$10 per contract, with limited exception, including when charged as an alternative-CFC; - d) the fee for a consolidated rental vehicle facility shall be collected only from customers of on-airport rental vehicle companies; - e) revenues collected from the fee do not exceed the reasonable costs of financing, designing, and constructing the facility and financing, designing, constructing, and operating any common-use transportation system, or acquiring vehicles for use in that system, and are not used for any other purpose; and - f) the fee is separately identified on the rental agreement.
-(Gov. Code § 50474.3(a).) - 4) Provides that the authorization for an airport to impose a CFC becomes inoperative when the bonds used for financing are paid, as provided.
-(Gov. Code §§ 50474.21; 50474.3.)
+- system, or acquiring vehicles for use in that system, and are not used for any other purpose; and - f) the fee is separately identified on the rental agreement.
+(Gov. Code § 50474.3(a).)